 College Science Prerequisites, Course Description and Textbooks

-General Chemistry 2 requires four weekends to complete.
-The accelerated chemistry classes are held on Saturdays and Sundays from 8:30am to 6:30pm.
+General Chemistry 2 is a 4-unit, intensive, immersion-learning course that requires four weekends to complete.
+Classes are held on Saturdays and Sundays from 8:30am to 6:30pm, which includes 2 face-to-face lecture sessions and 2 face-to-face laboratory sessions.

 The General Chemistry 2 course further develops the concepts of chemical bonding in order to appreciate the size, shape, polarity and macroscopic behavior of molecules.
 The processes of oxidation-reduction will be explained, particularly as they apply to biological systems.
 Solution chemistry will be introduced, stressing the concepts of equilibria and colligative properties.
 Acid/base chemistry, including titrimetry, buffers, and pH will be studied.
 Nuclear chemistry in the evolution of matter will be briefly considered.
 Organic chemistry will be introduced as a corollary to concepts presented in the weekend college chemistry course.

-General Chemistry 2 - TextbooksLecture - Chemistry: A Molecular Approach (3rd edition) by Nivaldo J. Tro.
+General Chemistry 2 - TextbookLecture - Tro, Nivaldo J. Chemistry: A Molecular Approach (3rd edition).
+Boston, MA: Pearson Education; 2012.

 Click here to return to the College Science Course Descriptions page